 Additionally, in January 2012, the Board entered into an MOU with the Ontario College of Trades to provide adjudicative expertise.
-Many of the Board's vice chairs have been appointed to (and presently constitute the entire complement of) the roster of adjudicators to serve on the College's ratio review panels and panels to deal with applications to make a trade mandatory (or to rule a previously mandatory trade no longer mandatory).
+Many of the Board's Vice Chairs have been appointed to (and presently constitute the entire complement of) the roster of adjudicators to serve on the College's ratio review panels and panels to deal with applications to make a trade mandatory (or to rule a previously mandatory trade no longer mandatory).
 For 2013 and 2014, Vice Chairs of the Board chaired all the ratio reviews and apprentice ratio reviews in the province of Ontario and the sole application for a mandatory trade designation.
-The Board is reimbursed for the Vice-Chairs' time.
+The Board is reimbursed for the Vice Chairs' time.
+With the appointment of Tony Dean to study these and other issues with respect to the College, all such hearings were suspended.
+The now released Dean report makes recommendations that will alter and increase, in a formal way, the Board's interaction with the College, To the extent the recommendations are implemented, they will require legislative changes which may increase the Board's caseload.

 ERC: The role of the ERC is to determine when, in its opinion, students' course of study is in jeopardy due to a strike or lock-out of a school or schools and to advise the government accordingly.
 The OLRB provides administrative support to the Commission.
-The Chair of the Board is cross-appointed as Chair of the ERC.
+The Chair and four Vice-Chairs of the Board are cross-appointed to the ERC.
+In 2015, for the first time in over a decade, the ERC was asked by the Minister of Education to advise the government as to whether students' course of study was in jeopardy due to the continuation of strikes in several school boards.
+Following consultation with stakeholders, the ERC issued a timely advisement to the Minister which led to the Minister introducing legislation to deal with the strikes.

 Pay Equity Hearings Tribunal: The Pay Equity Act established the Tribunal to hear and decide pay equity disputes.
 The Tribunal has exclusive jurisdiction to determine all questions of fact or law that arise before it and decisions of the Tribunal are final and conclusive for all purposes.
 The OLRB provides administrative support to the Pay Equity Hearings Tribunal.
-The Presiding Officer of the PEHT is a Vice-

-Chair of the OLRB.
+The Presiding Officer and Alternate Presiding Officer of the PEHT are Vice- Chairs of the OLRB.
 In addition, two Deputy Presiding Officers and two Members are cross appointed from the OLRB.

 Each year the Board undertakes an analysis of its operations and case management efficiencies and reports on its disposition costs.
-We have recently implemented a new case management system known as MOCHA.
-This is a comprehensive case management software system with the goal of delivering timely, cost effective solutions to parties through better case management strategies and more effective scheduling.
+We have implemented a new case management system known as MOCHA.
+This comprehensive case management software system aims to deliver timely, cost effective solutions to parties through better case management strategies and more effective scheduling.

-Ontario Labour Relations Board Organizational Chart - December 2014
+Ontario Labour Relations Board Organizational Chart - December 2015